-Not all commercially sexually exploited children are defined as juvenile sex trafficking victims because the sex trafficking law does not protect minors who are exploited by buyers without an identified trafficker.
-The sex trafficking and CSEC laws are silent regarding the availability of a defense based on the willingness of the minor to engage in the commercial sex act, so a defendant may seek to assert such a defense.
+Not all commercially sexually exploited children are defined as juvenile sex trafficking victims because the sex trafficking law does not apply to buyers, thereby requiring identification of a trafficker or controlling third party.
+The sex trafficking law is silent regarding the availability of a defense based on the willingness of the minor to engage in the commercial sex act, so a defendant may seek to assert such a defense.
 Prostitution laws apply to minors under 18, meaning juvenile sex trafficking victims may face criminalization for commercial sex acts resulting from their victimization.
-Further, Maryland law does not provide juvenile sex trafficking victims with a statutory avenue to specialized services.
-For purposes of child welfare intervention, however, the definition of sexual abuse includes "sex trafficking of a child by any individual."
+However, Maryland law established a statewide system for providing specialized services to commercially sexually exploited youth.
+For purposes of child welfare intervention, the definition of sexual abuse includes "sex trafficking of a child by any individual."
 CSEC victims who have suffered physical injury, or psychological injury if a victim of "sexual solicitation of a minor" or "child pornography," are eligible for crime victims' compensation; however, if determined to have knowingly participated in the conduct giving rise to the injury and if uncooperative with law enforcement investigating the crime, a child sex trafficking victim could be barred from receiving an award.
 Victim-friendly trial procedures, including the ability to testify through closed circuit television and a "rape shield" law protecting witnesses from the trauma of cross examination, apply only in child abuse and sexual offense proceedings, potentially foreclosing these options to testifying sex trafficking victims.
 Maryland law does not provide a mechanism for minors to vacate delinquency adjudications related to trafficking victimization, and juvenile records may only be expunged after a waiting period.
 Although not mandatory, a court may order convicted offenders to pay restitution if the victim has suffered pecuniary loss, including loss of earnings, incurred medical expenses, and other expenses.
-No statute of limitations applies to felony offenses, but prosecutions for misdemeanors must be brought within 1 year except possession of ICSE, which must be brought within 2 years.
+No statute of limitations applies to felony offenses, but prosecutions for misdemeanors generally must be brought within 1 year.
 Civil actions for sexual abuse of a minor must be commenced within 20 years of the minor turning 18 or within 3 years of the offender's conviction; otherwise, the general 3 year statute of limitations on civil actions applies.